polubis/Js-Cookbook/README.md

 );
 ```

-`property accessor descriptors` - object assigned to object's property.
+**property accessor descriptors** - object assigned to object's property.
 Hiddes implementation details, allows to perform additional operations.
-For accessor properties, there is no value or writable, but instead there are get and set functions.

-Getters/setters can be used as wrappers over `real` property values to gain more control over operations with them.
+For accessor properties, there is no value or writable, but instead there are get and set functions. **Getters/setters** can be used as wrappers over **real** property values to gain more control over operations with them.

-- `get` – a function without arguments, that works when a property is read
+- `get` – a function without arguments, that works when a property is read.
-- `set` – a function with one argument, that is called when the property is set
+- `set` – a function with one argument, that is called when the property is set.
-- `enumerable` – same as for data properties
+- `enumerable` – same as for data properties.
-- `configurable` – same as for data properties
+- `configurable` – same as for data properties.

 ```js
 let user = {